Beyond the Classroom

 Summer Before the Job Market

 A session on writing, planning, and making the best of use of your summer.
-The workshop focused on preparing for the job market and writing dissertation completion fellowship applications.
+Focus is on preparing for the job market and writing dissertation completion fellowship applications.

 Career Diversity 101

 An introduction to planning for multiple possible career paths.

 Writing a Diversity Statement for the Job Market